-Google is developing its own fibre-optic network, connecting all its data centres.
-Google Cloud gives users a choice of two options for transmitting resources using Google’s network and the public network – Standard Tier and Premium Tier.
+Google is developing its fibre-optic network, connecting all its data centres.
+Google Cloud gives users two options for transmitting resources using Google’s network and the public network – Standard Tier and Premium Tier.

-In Premium Tier most of the route is taken via Google’s internal network, and it switches to the public network at the point closest to the customer.
-Resources travel a shorter distance, transmission speeds are higher, and Google’s network ensures high availability of the service anywhere on earth.
+In Premium Tier, most of the route is taken via Google’s internal network, and it switches to the public network at the point closest to the customer.
+Resources travel a shorter distance, transmission speeds are higher, and Google’s network ensures high service availability anywhere on earth.

 If you want to increase the speed of your e-commerce site and boost performance, go for Premium Tier.